werf/werf/docs/pages/reference/glossary.md

 permalink: reference/glossary.html
 ---

-## Dappfile
+## Werf config
-— is a configuration to build docker images by dapp.
+— is a configuration to build docker images by werf.

-## Dapp name
+## Werf name

-_Dapp name_ is either:
+_Werf name_ is either:

 * a last element of git repository path from `remote.origin.url` git config parameter;
-* or directory name, where dappfile reside, in the case when no git repository used or `remote.origin.url` parameter is absent.
+* or directory name, where config reside, in the case when no git repository used or `remote.origin.url` parameter is absent.

-_Dapp name_ can be explicitly specified with `--name` basic option of the most dapp commands.
+_Werf name_ can be explicitly specified with `--name` basic option of the most werf commands.

 ## Dimg
 — is the named set of rules to build one docker image.